-Elizabeth Miller Commisioner Vermont Department of Public Service 112 State Street, Drawer 20 Montpelier, VT 05620-2601 Telephone: 802.828.2811
+Director of Energy Policy and Planning Vermont Department of Public Service Planning and Energy Resources Division 112 State Street, Drawer 20

+Montpelier, VT 05620-2601 Telephone: 802.828.2811

-Email: elizabeth.miller@state.vt.us
+Email: asa.hopkins@state.vt.us

-Family Owned and Operated Dairy Farm to Generate Electricity from Biogas January 24, 2010
+Family Owned and Operated Dairy Farm to Generate Electricity from Biogas

-Conan Eaton, a milk farmer in Lunenburg, Vermont manages the 425 acre Auburn Star Farm.
+Conan Eaton, a milk farmer in Lunenburg, Vermont manages the 425-acre Auburn Star Farm.
 More than 430 Holstein cows call Auburn Star Farm home.
 Competing with the low cost of milk from other farms, Eaton is looking in every corner to find ways to lower his operating costs.